Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: INTRODUCTION

 \section{INTRODUCTION}

 According to the current scenario of galaxy formation, galaxies form and evolve in dark matter halos \citep[see][for a review]{mo10}.
 As a dark matter halo forms in the cosmic density field, the cold gas associated with it falls into its potential well and gets shock-heated, eventually forming a hot gaseous halo, with a temperature roughly equal to the virial temperature of the halo.
 However, various processes, such as radiative cooling, star formation, and feedback from supernovae and active galactic nuclei (AGN), can affect the evolution of galaxies and the properties of the gaseous halos, so that the distribution of baryons may be very different from that of the dark matter.
 Indeed, observations have shown that both the hot gas fraction and the total baryon fraction in present-day galaxy systems are much lower than the universal baryon fraction, especially in low-mass systems \citep[e.g.][]{david06, gastaldello07, pratt09, sun09}.
 Even for massive clusters of galaxies, the distribution of the gas is found to be different from that of the dark matter, although the total amount of the hot gas is found to be close to the universal fraction \citep[e.g.][]{arnaud10,battaglia12}.
-It has been suggested that a significant portion of the `missing baryons' may be in the form of diffuse warm-hot intergalactic media (WHIM), with temperature in the range of $10^5$ - $10^7\,{\rm K}$, within and/or around dark matter halos \citep[e.g.][]{cen99, dave99, dave01, smith11}, but the detection of the WHIM from observation has so far been uncertain \citep[e.g.][]{bregman07}.
+It has been suggested that a significant portion of the `missing baryons' may be in the form of diffuse warm-hot intergalactic media (WHIM), with temperature in the range of $10^5$ - $10^7\,{\rm K}$, within and/or around dark matter halos \citep[e.g.][]{cen99, dave99, dave01, smith11}.
+Attempts have been made to detect such WHIM using X-ray observations \citep[e.g.][]{werner08, eckert15} and quasar absorption line systems \citep[e.g.][]{fang10,tumlinson13}.